 Wiouwash State Trail

 The Wiouwash State Trail is a flat, high trestle trail named after the four counties it runs through (Winnebago, Outagamie, Waupaca and Shawano).
 The section of the trail from Oshkosh to Hortonville stretches 21.8 miles.
-About six miles of the trail is a gravel road that eventually connects to the trestle trail of abandoned railroad corridor.
+About six miles of the trail is a gravel road that eventually connects to the trestle trail of an abandoned railroad corridor.

 The trail is open for hiking, biking, fishing, horseback riding, snowmobiling, snowshoeing and cross-country skiing.
 There are multiple places to stop along the way of this long trail, such as Bare Bones Brewery or wildlife areas.
-There are also many areas for people to take a break to enjoy the wildlife, such as the 10,000 acres of the Rat River Wildlife area on Medina Junction Road.
+There are also many areas for people to take a break to enjoy the wildlife, such as the 10,000 acres of the Rat River Wildlife Area on Medina Junction Road.
 Many also enjoy shoreline fishing in Sunset Bay.

 Mascoutin Valley State Trail

 The Mascoutin Valley State Trail is an 11-mile adventure from Berlin to Ripon built on a former railroad corridor.
 The surface is crushed limestone, gravel and grass.
 It runs through Green Lake, Winnebago and Fond du Lac counties with scenic views of farms, prairies and wetlands.